 Tawakkol Karman is the daughter of Khaled Abdel-Salam Karman, a leader of the Muslim Brotherhood and Minister of Legal Affairs of Yemen.
 Tawakkol Karman is the sister of the poet Tariq Karman and Safa Karman a known Al-Jazeera reporter.

 Arab Women Tawakkol Karman

-belongs to the Arab Economic Area of the Islamic Civilization.
+belongs to the Arab Economic Area of the Islamic Civilisation.